asensio-lab/albany_teaching_case/README.md

-# Teaching case for Albany Housing Analytics
+# Replication code for Teaching case for Albany Housing Analytics

-Enter instructions here.